ebi-ait/hca-ebi-wrangler-central/technology_types_explanors/CITE_seq/Overview.md

 <img src="https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/Add-technology-type-info-folder/technology_types_explanors/CITE_seq/visuals/CITE-seq.png" width="700" height="500">

-## Is CITE-seq a single-cell method?
+### Is CITE-seq a single-cell method?

 Yes.

 ### Aim

 CITE-seq has 2 purposes.
 The first is sample multiplexing (EFO:0030009).
 It is based on the concept of 'Cell Hashing'.
 Cell Hashing uses the series of oligo-tagged antibodies against expressed surface proteins to uniquely label cells from distinct samples, which can be subsequently pooled in one scRNA-seq run.
 By sequencing these tags alongside the cellular transcriptome, we can assign each cell to its sample of origin.
 In this context, the antibody-tagged DNA barcodes are referred to as 'hashtag oligos' (HTO).
+This is illusrated in **Figure 2**.

-<center><u> Figure 1</u>: Illustration of Cell Hashing</center>
+<center><u> Figure 2</u>: Illustration of Cell Hashing</center>

 <img src="https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/Add-technology-type-info-folder/technology_types_explanors/CITE_seq/visuals/Cell-Hashing.png" width="1000" height="400">